-At UWC schools our students are part of a deliberately diverse community.
-As they explore topics that interest them, they are always confronted with a different perspective and interpretation from their classmates, helping them to develop new views of how to interpret the world.
+Students at UWC schools are part of a deliberately diverse community.
+As they explore topics that interest them, they are always confronted with a different perspective and interpretation from their classmates, helping them to develop new ways of interpreting the world.
 The ability to see and explore alternative views is a dream for university admissions officers looking for the best students.

 Pick up the newspaper

 Universities look for students who are engaged in the world around them.
 Why not spend ten minutes each morning reading the news to see what has been happening in the country you live in?

 Stretch yourself further by focussing on the news in a country you are less familiar with.
 Read the local newspapers or blogs.
 Do they give you a different perspective on things?

 At UWC, we're passionate about building a peaceful, sustainable future for the world.
 If you care about political, environmental or humanitarian issues, maybe there is something you can do to help change things?

 Universities embrace proactive students with outside interests and passions.
 Whether it's a global or a local issue that you're desperate to influence, think about what you might be able to do as an individual to make a difference right now.
 Or get involved with a group, where you can work together with others who share your interest.
 At UWC, our students work in teams to tackle major global challenges (for example through the Aurora humanitarian initiative).

 You will be asked about your drive to support the UWC mission if you complete our Global Scholarship Programme application form.
 We also ask you to explain how you would work towards solving the most important social problem in your surroundings, and what changes you would make if you were headteacher of your school for a week.

 Be a leader